Kawasaki Ninja H2: 2016

 On June 30, 2016, Kenan Sofuoglu, a five-time world champion Supersport circuit-racer, made a top speed attempt.
 Kawasaki supplied a stock H2R augmented only with special tires developed by Pirelli for the top speed attempt to withstand extreme high speeds, and the bike was supplied with race-grade fuel.
 Sofuoglu was also supplied with a special one-piece leather suit to enhance aerodynamics for his record attempt.

 This attempt, with the Turkish president in attendance, was made across the then-newly completed Osman Gazi Bridge, at the time was the fourth longest in the world at just over a mile and a half.
 Kawasaki quoted the H2R's maximum speed to be 380 km/h.
-After training and preparing for four months, a speed of 400 km/h in just 26 seconds was claimed by a video-recording of the bike's dashboard display.
+After training and preparing for four months, a speed of 400 km/h in 26 seconds was claimed by a video-recording of the bike's dashboard display.

 The speed was not officially confirmed or independently verified.
 No fixed point optical sensors for distance/speed calculations, chronometers, or hand-held devices were used, and the speed was only given later with a theoretical calculation, using the distance he traveled in 26 seconds on the 8,799 ft bridge.
-Cameron had calculated two years earlier that with the right gearing, the H2R's engine power could theoretically overcome aerodynamic drag up to 250–280 mph.
+Cameron had calculated two years earlier that with the right gearing, the H2R's engine power could theoretically overcome aerodynamic drag up to 250-280 mph.